Hardvan/SnapFire-Gallery/README.md

 # SnapFire Gallery

 SnapFire is a web application that allows users to upload and share images.
 It provides a simple and intuitive interface for uploading images, displaying them in a grid layout, and viewing them in a modal window.
 The application is built using React and integrates with Firebase for image storage and retrieval.
+The project is deployed using Cloudflare Pages.

 ## [Link to the Website](https://snapfire-gallery.pages.dev/)